Sahid20/DevOps_Projects_AWS/Continous Integration Using Jenkins, Nexus, Sonarqube and Slack/readme.md

-# Project: Continuous Integration Using jenkins, Nexus, Sonarqube and Slack
+# Project: Continuous Integration Using Jenkins, Nexus, Sonarqube and Slack

 ## Pre-requisities: